junosuarez/AMDtools/README.md

 AMDtools
 ========

-JavaScript AMD utilities plugin for Sublime Text 2
+JavaScript AMD utilities plugin for Sublime Text 3

-By Jason Denizac <j@son.deniz.ac> @leJDen
+Sublime Text 2 version by Jason Denizac <j@son.deniz.ac> @leJDen

+Ported to Sublime 3 by Andre Asselin <github@aasselin.com>

 Install.
 Do stuff.
 Enjoy.

 Requirements
 ===
-Sublime Text 2
+- Sublime Text 3
-madge (installed globally & in your $PATH)
+- madge (installed globally & in your $PATH)

 Usage
 ===
+- Install madge
+ - npm install -g madge
-Install this package (checkout to your Sublime Text 2 packages directory) Make sure the first folder that's open is the root of your scripts folder (eg, where main.js is located) From any module, open the command palette (super + shift + p, by default), and run any of the AMDtools commands.
+- Install this package (checkout to your Sublime Text 3 packages directory)
+- Make sure the first folder that's open is the root of your scripts folder (e.g., where main.js is located)
+- From any module, open the command palette (super + shift + p, by default), and run any of the AMDtools commands.

 Special thanks to Patrik Henningsson, author of [madge](https://github.com/pahen/node-madge) and Robin Zhong, author of [sublime-jslint](https://github.com/fbzhong/sublime-jslint)